CliffS/mustache-simple/README.md

 - path

     The path from which to load templates and partials.
+This may be a string or a reference to an array of strings.
+If it is a reference, each string will be searched in order.

     Default: '.'